Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Day Six - 8 December 2024 - Nürnberg Christmas Market

-Despite battling a pinched nerve in my lower back, I managed to visit Nürnberg’s famous Christmas market.
-Before diving into the festive chaos, we stopped at a cozy café overlooking the market, where I savored a rich, creamy hot chocolate while my friend enjoyed a coffee.
+Despite a minor injury in my lower back, Nürnberg’s famous Christmas market was still on the agenda.
+Before diving into the festive chaos, a stop at a cozy café overlooking the market allowed for a rich, creamy hot chocolate while my friend enjoyed a coffee.
 It was the perfect little pause to take in the view and prepare for the hustle and bustle below.

-My mission at the market was simple: “get lebkuchens”, the traditional gingerbread cookies the city is known for.
-I didn’t hold back — snagging about nine of them for myself!
-I would have loved to explore more of the market, but the pinched nerve had me heading back to the hotel to rest while my friend continued to wander and soak in the festive atmosphere.
+The mission at the market was simple: get lebkuchens, the traditional gingerbread cookies the city is known for.
+No holding back, about nine of them made it into my bag!
+Exploring more of the market would have been lovely, but the pinched nerve meant heading back to the hotel to rest while my friend continued to wander and soak in the festive atmosphere.

 Even during the day, the charm of the old town and the lively market made it a memorable experience.

-Our train journey to München was marked by delays and a frustrating double-booking of our seats, but we made it!
-Upon arrival, we checked into the Boutique Hotel Atrium München, where I took some time to recover from the pinched nerve in my lower back.
+The train journey to München was marked by delays and a frustrating double-booking of seats, but arrival eventually came!
+Checking into the Boutique Hotel Atrium München allowed some time to recover from the pinched nerve in my lower back.
 A long, relaxing bath helped ease the tension after the journey.

-While my friend went out for dinner, I opted to stay in and snack on some of the Lebkuchen I had bought in Nürnberg.
+While my friend went out for dinner, staying in and snacking on some of the Lebkuchen from Nürnberg sounded better.
 It was a quiet but much-needed evening of rest.

 München Christmas Market